hopnets/practical_deflection/Omnet_Sims/README.md

 ### Step 5: Running the simulations and extracting the results

-The config files for large-scale simulations can be used for evaluating Simple Deflection, quantile-based Preemptive Deflection, distribution-based Preemptive Deflection, Vertigo, DIBS, ECMP, and AIFO while using TCP, DCTCP, Swift, and Bolt as the transport protocol.
+The config files for large-scale simulations can be used for evaluating Simple Deflection, quantile-based Preemptive Deflection, distribution-based Preemptive Deflection, Vertigo, DIBS, and ECMP while using TCP, DCTCP, Swift, and Bolt as the transport protocol.
 To run the large-scale simulations, first, make sure that you are in the right directory ("practical_deflection/Omnet_Sims") and then use the following command to download the distribution files, run the simulations, and extract the results:

 ```
 cd dc_simulations/simulations/sims